MicroEJ/docs/PlatformDeveloperGuide/platformQualification.rst

 Introduction
 ============

-A Platform integrates one or more Foundation Libraries with their respective Abstraction Layers.
+A MicroEJ Platform integrates one or more Foundation Libraries with their respective Abstraction Layers.

-Platform Qualification is the process of validating the Abstraction Layer that implements the :ref:`Low Level APIs <low_level_api>` of a Foundation Libraries.
+Platform Qualification is the process of validating the Abstraction Layer that implements the :ref:`Low Level APIs <low_level_api>` of a Foundation Library.

 .. figure:: images/overview-platform-qualification.png
    :align: center
+   :scale: 90%

    Platform Qualification: Validate the conformance of Abstraction Layer implementations

 For each Low Level API, an Abstraction Layer implementation is required.
-The validation of the Abstraction Layer implementations is performed by running tests at two-levels:
+The validation of the Abstraction Layer implementation is performed by running tests at two-levels:

 - In C, by calling Low Level APIs (usually manually).